yratof/eviloctopus/_posts/2016-05-02-destroy-rebuild.md

 ---

-Tokyo has been destroyed again by something the size of a city.
-You work for that thing, in fact, you’re pretty much it’s bitch.
+A major city has been destroyed again by something the size of a city.

+You work for that 'thing', in fact, you’re pretty much it’s clean up crew.

-As a megakaiju tramples cities, it’s your job to sort through the rubble to salvage all the good stuff.
+As it tramples cities, it’s your job to sort through the rubble to salvage all the good stuff.